chromium/chromium/docs/ui/input_event/index.md

 exception is the Tab key which is used to switch the focused view and will be [handled](https://source.chromium.org/chromium/chromium/src/+/master:ui/views/focus/focus_manager.cc;drc=df872ce8fcce25af51aa6b0f9fe8b1135b687524;l=70) directly by the FocusManager.

+If the focus is on the web content, the event will be handled by RenderWidgetHostViewEventHandler where the web content has the priority to receive most keys except for important navigation accelerators.

 Mac interprets accelerators early in the event pipeline.
 [Key Equivalents](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/EventOverview/HandlingKeyEvents/HandlingKeyEvents.html#//apple_ref/doc/uid/10000060i-CH7-SW11)